fubarhouse/brand/README.md

 ## Configuration

+* After installation, allocate permissions as required.
+* Determine if theme controls need to be disabled.
+If you do not do this, themes will not be available to you when creating Brands.
+* If applicable, add the themes to the available theme list or disable the theme control on the settings form.
-* Under the administrative options for User Interface, find the link to the Brand module.
+* Under the menu for User Interface, find the link to the Brand module.
 * If there are no brands, you can add a new brand using the link above the table, or at the top of the page.
 * Follow the prompts, filling out the fields as required.
-  Detailed information is available next to the form fields.

 ## Troubleshooting